fdazen/fda-documentation/users.md

  You can also duplicate a User Level, if you need to create a similar one to the level you just edited: simply click on the blue button _Save and Duplicate User Level_.

- - To **Delete** User Levels, select the box on the left hand side of any level you wish to erase, and click on the blue button _Delete Selected User Levels_:
+ - To <span class="label label-danger">DELETE</span> User Levels, select the box on the left hand side of any level you wish to erase, and click on the blue button _Delete Selected User Levels_:

 ![Users_11.png]({{site.baseurl}}/images/Users_11.png)